Christopher Rufo

-Christopher Ferguson Rufo (born August 26, 1984) is an American conservative activist and senior fellow at the Manhattan Institute.
-He is best known for his activism against critical race theory, which he says "has pervaded every aspect of the federal government" and poses "an existential threat to the United States".
+Christopher Ferguson Rufo (born August 26, 1984) is an American conservative activist, New College of Florida board member, and senior fellow at the Manhattan Institute for Policy Research.
+He is an opponent of critical race theory.
 He is a former documentary filmmaker and former fellow at the Discovery Institute, the Claremont Institute, The Heritage Foundation, and the Foundation Against Intolerance and Racism.

-Rufo has been actively involved in Republican efforts to restrict critical race theory instruction or seminars.
-Critical race theory considers racism to be systemic in various rules and laws, and not only based on individuals' prejudices.
-Rufo described his strategy to oppose critical race theory as using the term to "put all of the various cultural insanities under that brand category" and "to have the public read something crazy in the newspaper and immediately think 'critical race theory.

-Rufo opposes teachers discussing LGBTQ issues in schools.
-He has contended that public schools are often "hunting grounds for sexual predators."
-He has said that "To get to universal school choice, you really need to operate from a premise of universal public school distrust."
+Rufo has been involved in Republican efforts to restrict critical race theory instruction or seminars, which he says "has pervaded every aspect of the federal government" and poses "an existential threat to the United States".
+Rufo's appearances with Tucker Carlson on Fox News reportedly influenced President Donald Trump to issue an executive order in 2020 banning some topics from diversity training for the government and contractors; the order was rescinded by President Joe Biden in 2021.

+He is a contributing editor of the conservative policy magazine City Journal, and a distinguished Fellow of Hillsdale College.

-Early life
+Early life and education

-Rufo was raised in Sacramento by Dino F. Rufo and Nanette Ferguson Rufo, both attorneys.
-His father was born in San Donato Val di Comino, Italy, and his mother is of Scottish ancestry.
-He graduated from Sacramento-area Rio Americano High School in 2002.
-Rufo received a Bachelor of Science in Foreign Service from Georgetown University's Walsh School of Foreign Service in 2006.
-In 2022, he earned a Master of Liberal Arts in Extension Studies from Harvard Extension School, an open-enrollment institution which is a continuing education division of Harvard University.
+Rufo was born on August 26, 1984.
+He was raised in Sacramento, California.
+His father was born in San Donato Val di Comino, Italy.

+Rufo received a Bachelor of Science in Foreign Service from the Walsh School of Foreign Service at Georgetown University in 2006.
+He received a Master of Liberal Arts in the field of government from the Harvard Extension School in 2022.

 Career and activism

 Rufo was a visiting fellow for domestic policy studies at The Heritage Foundation and a Lincoln Fellow at the Claremont Institute.
-Later, he was a research fellow at the Discovery Institute, a Christian think tank known for its opposition to the theory of evolution and advocacy for intelligent design to be taught in public schools.
+Later, he was a research fellow at the Discovery Institute, a Christian think tank, where he was a director of their Center on Wealth, Poverty, & Morality.

-He was a documentary filmmaker in his twenties and early thirties, with overseas projects such as "Roughing It: Mongolia", and a film about basketball in Xinjiang called "Diamond in the Dunes".
+He was a documentary filmmaker in his twenties and early thirties, with various overseas projects such as Roughing It: Mongolia, and a film about baseball in Xinjiang called Diamond in the Dunes.
+As the founder of American Studio, "a nonprofit organization dedicated to creating new work about the American experience", he has directed four documentaries, including America Lost, which attempts to tell the story of “forgotten American cities.”
+Generally, his work as a filmmaker had him "focused on urban areas".

 In 2017, Rufo was one of 30 plaintiffs in a lawsuit that successfully prevented Seattle from imposing a 2.25% income tax on sums above $250,000 a year for individuals and over $500,000 for couples.
-In 2018, he briefly attempted a run for the Seattle City Council.
+In 2018, he briefly attempted a run for the city council.
+In 2021, Rufo spoke at the National Conservatism Conference in Orlando.
 In April 2022, Rufo was reported to have 2,500 paid subscribers to his newsletter.
-The Southern Poverty Law Center (SPLC) has described Rufo as a "far-right propagandist".
+In 2022, the SPLC described Rufo as a "far-right propagandist".

 Rufo was one of several conservative education activists appointed by Florida Governor Ron DeSantis to the board of trustees of New College of Florida in January 2023.

-Anti-critical race theory activism
+In 2025, he won the Bradley Prize.